 Our dental therapists are trained in all aspects of dental care, including professionally cleaning the teeth, treating gum disease, carrying out fillings and some extractions, and providing advice on promoting oral health.
 The health of your gums is an indication of your general health and wellbeing.
 Gum disease has been linked to arthritis, heart disease, strokes, diabetes and premature births.
 A staggering 90 per cent of us suffer from gum disease at some point in our lives but with good dental care the risks can be easily controlled.

 Our private patients can pay for their dental treatment as and when they need it or join one of our monthly dental plans from Denplan, which are an easy and affordable way to spread the cost of routine preventive and restorative dental care.
-Prices are £14.39 to £42.76 a month for adults and £8.67 to £10.85 for children.
+Prices are £17.22 to £51.08 a month.

 This covers all urgent or temporary treatment to alleviate pain or prevent a clinical situation deteriorating. (e.g. temporary filling or treatment of swelling).
 Usually subsequent appointments will be required to provide permanent treatment for which there will be a further charge. (see below)